isomerpages/moe-nanyanggirlshigh/_ny-story/Global Alumni.md

 Regardless of where our alumni are located, we want to create a comfortable platform where all our old girls can remain connected with their alma mater and friends.

-To reach out to all our alumni, we welcome all to join the [NANYANG SCHOOLS ALUMNI ASSOCIATION](http://nanyang.org.sg/).
+To reach out to all our alumni, we welcome all to join the&nbsp;<a target="_blank" href="http://nanyang.org.sg/">NANYANG SCHOOLS ALUMNI ASSOCIATION</a>.